North Carolina vs. Georgia Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- North Carolina and its opponents have scored at least 63 points -- this matchup's over/under -- just twice this season.
+- North Carolina has combined with its opponents to score more than 63 points just twice this year.

 - Georgia Tech and its opponents have not yet combined to score more than 63 points in a game this season.

-- Saturday's total is 4.4 points lower than the two team's combined 67.4 points per game average.
+- The two teams combine to score 67.4 points per game, 4.4 more than the total in this contest.

-- The 42 combined points per game that these two squads have allowed this season are 21.0 fewer than the 63 total in this contest.
+- These two squads combine to surrender 42 points per game, 21.0 fewer than this contest's over/under.

 - The Tar Heels and their opponents have scored an average of 66.0 points per game in 2021, 3.0 more than Saturday's total.